= = Auksford = =

 who swings his foot and kicks the ball

 into the muddy village pond.

-though a hush crepuscular
+seemed as though a hush crepuscular

 had fallen on those large and muscular

 had stilled their feet and hushed their lips;

 a howl of rage, of wrath the sign.

 around the youths like whirling quins